imitelis/Full_Stack_Open_Exercises/part1/README.md

 that is, according to Martin, careful progress with small steps is even the only way to be fast.

-**WARNING 2:** `create-react-app` automatically makes the project a git repository unless the application is created within an already existing repository.
+**Warning 2:** `create-react-app` automatically makes the project a git repository unless the application is created within an already existing repository.
 Most likely you do not want the project to become a repository, so run the command `rm -rf .git` in the root of the project.

 ### 1.2: Course information, step2